 We’ve covered the reasons your baby and you need iron, as well as things to look for if you’re deficient, so now it’s time to get down to the good stuff... how to make your liquid iron supplement taste good!
 While many people complain about the ‘metallic’ taste, we do have to remind you that iron is a metal ion so this is not an uncommon description.
 However, we’ve gathered a few hacks that will help you get this essential supplement down!

 Add It To Food

 The best types of food that will help to mask the flavor of your liquid iron supplement include things like: applesauce; various fruit & veggie purees; chocolate syrup; honey*; maple syrup.
 AVOID mixing your liquid iron supplement into yogurt or any other milk type product as it can limit absorption.

 *PLEASE NOTE: Due to the spores in honey from bacterium Clostridium botulinum, giving honey to a baby that is less than 12 months old is not advised.
 While rare, it can cause botulism, a possibly life-threatening by affecting the nerve function leading to weakness and possible paralysis.
 Symptoms of botulism include constipation, weak cries and difficulty sucking.

-Ideally, you want to find foods with iron for kids like getting them to eat beans (kidney, lima, navy, black, pinto, soy and lentils), as well as greens like collard greens, kale, mustard greens, spinach and turnip greens.
-Other foods with iron for baby and toddlers include vegetables like broccoli, swiss chard, asparagus, parsley, watercress, brussel sprouts as well as meats like chicken and turkey as well as lean red meats.
+Ideally, you'll want to get young children to eat a variety of foods that contain iron like beans (kidney, lima, navy, black, pinto, soy and lentils), as well as greens (collard greens, kale, mustard greens, spinach and turnip greens).
+Other foods with iron for babies and toddlers include vegetables like broccoli, swiss chard, asparagus, parsley, watercress, brussels sprouts as well as meats like chicken. turkey, and lean red meats.